metonymic-smokey/metonymic-smokey.github.io/_posts/2018-11-15-catharsis.md

 Up goes the mosquito net,
 The quilt's unfolded,
 The alarm clock is bought nearer.
 In the space of a minute,
+I am now cleansed,
+Cathartically so.

+Drowsy, I drift into sleep
+Now unhearing of the clock ticking.